Class Agnostic Instance-level Descriptor for Visual Instance Search: Instance-Level Feature Detector

 Given a node on the hierarchy, one more step is undertaken to partition the resulting subsets further into smaller ones based on the spatial connectivity of patches.
 Therefore, the hierarchy is not a binary tree in the usual case.

-In the following, the details are presented about how the hierarchical detection procedure is initialized and what is the condition to terminate the bisecting on a node.
-It is possible that the segmented regions are the empty background or the loose structures.
-A condition is further designed to filter out these dummy nodes on the hierarchy.
+In the following, the details are presented about how the hierarchical detection procedure is initialized and what the condition is to terminate the bisecting on a node.
+It is possible that the segmented regions are the empty background or a small instance region embedded in a big empty background.
+It is unnecessary to build a feature for such regions.
+A condition is further designed to identify these nodes on the hierarchy.